 The Corranbuie Trail is being resurfaced 30 June - 21 July 2023.
 This improvement work may result in delays in walking around the trail.
 We will endeavour to keep these delays to a minimum.
 Please pay attention to all safety signage and direction provided by staff on site.

 Climb across the craggy heath high above Tarbert to Barr Reamhar and the Millennium Cairn.
 There are fabulous views across Kintyre and Loch Fyne.

-Long and very steep slopes.
-Uneven gravel surface, with some grassy and rough rocky sections.
+Long and very steep slopes, uneven gravel surface, with some grassy and rough rocky sections.
 Occasional patches may be muddy.
-Includes several bridges and some narrow chicanes and kissing gates.
+Includes a narrow kissing gate.

 Allow 2 hours

 Look out for roe and sika deer amongst the trees as you climb, and watch the skies for glimpses of golden eagles.